Women's Jiu-Jitsu in a Safe Environment

-Women can learn Brazilian Jiu-Jitsu with CAZA BJJ here on the Sunshine Coast.
+Women are most welcome at Brazilian Jiu-Jitsu academy CAZA BJJ here on the Sunshine Coast.

 Frequently Asked Questions

 Yes!
 Brazilian Jiu-Jitsu is the most practical martial art you can use to defend against grabbing, choking and restraint.

 Yes, twice per week (Noosa).
 These are great when you are starting our in BJJ especially.
 Still, most female members train in regular classes.

 - Can I train only with women?

 BJJ classes always include sparring, which means approximately five different partners per class.
 Sometimes there are not enough female members present to limit yourself to females only at regular classes.

 Yes.
 We have quite a few female members at varying ages and skill levels, and the number is steadily growing.